Foundations

 Interface updates: "Order confirmed!"

 The code inside that box?
-That's what Copilot writes.
-Your job is knowing what the box needs to do, not how to write it.
+That's what developers write (or what AI helps write).
+The important part is knowing what the box needs to do β€” that's architecture.

 Putting It Together

-Let's trace a real flow from your TradeCraft app:
+Let's trace a real flow from TradeCraft:

-User visits /backtest and clicks "Run Backtest"
+User visits tradecraft.bened.works and clicks "Run Backtest"

 β”‚